-Calculating Future Value of Investment Cash Flow
+How to Calculate the Future Value of an Investment Cash Flow

 This tutorial takes you through the steps to calculate the future value of a series of regular investments.
 The previous tutorial introduced you to calculations for a loan cash flow.
 Among the second group of financial calculations performed by the Ultimate Financial Calculator are those involving investment or savings cash flows.

 This example applies to our online Ultimate Financial Calculator.
-The
+The C-Value! program

 for Windows works in a similar way and has a few more features including the ability to save